-It can be embarrassing to ask the barista in the coffee shop what the difference is between coffee drinks, we have all been there.
+It can be embarrassing to ask the barista what the difference is between coffee drinks, we have all been there.
 Though to be completely honest, they won’t care at all and if you do get spoken down to I would suggest not going back!

 Anyway, the good news is you won’t need to ask them as the answer is easy.
 This article will teach you the difference between a Latte (also known as a Caffè Latte) and a Cappuccino and will also answer some frequently asked questions that are associated with the Espresso based beverages.